 and Visibility expression is just:

-So I just show the value with GetTotal and make sure that I only show the Transheader when last row on previus page had not been reached.
+So I just show the value with GetTotal and make sure that I only show the Transheader when on all page except page number 1 of each group.

 /Thanks, Claus Lundstrøm, MVP for Microsoft Dynamics NAV